What Is Broken Shackle Ranch?

 2. Who are BSR students?

-BSR students are young men ages 16-20 who are placed with us through the Georgia Department of Juvenile Justice, and the Department of Family and Children Services, or by their legal guardians.
+BSR students are young men ages 16-20 who are placed with us through the Georgia Department of Juvenile Justice, and the Department of Family and Children Services; some students also stay voluntarily once their commitment ends.
 Some of our students come to us with drug abuse problems, emotional problems, or even psychological problems.
 We work with the student to establish goals for the duration of his time with us and help him to become a responsible, dependable adult.

 3. How long does the BSR program last?

 Since every student is an individual with his own goals and drives, the BSR program adjusts to their needs.
+The average length of stay for most students is nine to twelve months, but several youth have been able to complete their program goals within seven months.
 Some students come to BSR with no family or adequate support system, so any student can stay as long as necessary, and can earn certifications in any vocational area, as well as get their college degree!
-Also, the Omega House is BSR’s transitional Independent Living Program for students who graduate BSR and want to get jobs, earn money, and become completely independent.
+Also, the Omega House and Joseph House are BSR’s transitional Independent Living Programs for students who graduate BSR and want to get jobs, earn money, and become completely independent.

 4. Where is BSR located?